jokla/CarND-LaneLines-P1/writeup.md

 <img src="./img_doc/original.png" width="360" alt="Combined Image" />

 #### Color selection
-At this step the pixels that were above the thresholds have been retained, and pixels below the threshold have been blacked out.
-This color filtering allows to suppress non-yellow and non-white colors.
+At this step, the pixels that were above the thresholds have been retained, and pixels below the threshold have been blacked out.
+This color filtering allows suppressing non-yellow and non-white colors.
 This is the result:

 <img src="./img_doc/mask_color.png" width="360" alt="Combined Image" />